Making a laptop stand

 Wood screws (24).
 In length, at least 16 screws need to be about double the thickness of the thicker pieces, or a bit less.
 I used 25mm screws, 1mm over that 2 x 12mm limit, but the screw heads are not flush with the wood (to use the jargon of the trade, I didn't "countersink", except for the two screws fixing the quad moulding to the tray) so, despite being marginally too long, the points do not protrude.

-Drill.
-To drill pilot holes for the screws.
+Drill to make pilot holes for the screws.

 Ideally, a mitre saw.
 There's no need for a fancy electric one, a hand-held one is fine, with a box or something to hold the wood steady while you saw it.
 I couldn't find the mitre saw I used to have, so I settled for an ordinary saw, making the result a bit rough.